X16Community/x16-smc-bootloader/README.md

 After all nine bytes of a packet have been transmitted to the bootloader, the packet must be committed.
 This is done with I2C command 0x81 (commit).

-The bootloader sends a response code telling if the command was successful or not.
+The bootloader sends a response code indicating whether the command was successful or not.
 If the command failed, it is possible to resend the the packet and commit it again.

 The internal flash address pointer is automatically incremented on each successful commit.

-The SMC hardware can only write to the flash memory in whole 64-byte pages.
+The SMC hardware can only write to the flash memory in full 64-byte pages.
 The received data is buffered in RAM until there is a full page that can be written to flash.